MohitPanchasara/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-This contains all the famous sorting algorithms and their program implementation in Python 3.8.
+This contains all the famous algorithms and their program implementation in Python 3.8.